 Saint Joseph’s University is a private college with a convenient location in the city of Philadelphia.
 The east coast college is also located within driving distance of New York City and Washington DC.
 As a Roman Catholic college, there is a religious component included in many of the majors offered.
 Top-ranked degree programs from the university include education, business, and communication majors.

 3. Oklahoma State University

 Oklahoma State University is a public college home to more than 28,000 enrolled students.
 The Norman campus is one of the largest in the state—encompassing over 4,100 acres.
 As a research college, the school is the source of major projects through funding from agencies like the National Weather Center.
 Summer internships are available for students who wish to continue their research during school breaks.
-Benefits of Oklahoma State University include affordable tuition rates and low student to faculty ratios.
+The benefits of Oklahoma State University include affordable tuition rates and low student-to-faculty ratios.